 Pursuant to Indiana Code § 20-23-18-3, Muncie Community School Corporation (MCSC) is not subject to Indiana Code Article 20-29 unless the MCSC voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2.
-If MCSC voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2, the school corporation may authorize a school building within to opt out of bargaining allowable subjects or discussing discussion items by specifying the excluded items on the notice required under Indiana
+If MCSC voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2, the school corporation may authorize a school building within to opt out of bargaining allowable subjects by specifying the excluded items on the notice required under Indiana Code § 20-29-5-2(b).
+Such notice must be provided to IEERB at the time of the notice is posted.
+See NPD 2022-1 and Indiana Code § 20-23-18-3 for more information.